ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 4. `etherscan_api_key`: API key for etherscan, which can be used to retrieve verified source code for contracts
 5. `debugger configuration`: customizations for `ethdbg`.
 See [ethdbg](/ethpwn/ethdbg/usage/).

-The configuration is structured as follows:
+The configuration is structured as follows and is shared between `ethdbg` and `ethpwn`:

 ```json
 {